 I. CENTERS AND INSTITUTIONS AT CSU SAN MARCOS

-According to CSU Executive Order No. 729 (July 5, 2000), "Centers, institutes and similar organizations are entities affiliated with California State University campuses to offer non-credit instruction, information, or other services beyond the campus community, to public or private agencies or individuals."
+According to CSU Executive Order No. 751 (July 5, 2000), "Centers, institutes and similar organizations are entities affiliated with California State University campuses to offer non-credit instruction, information, or other services beyond the campus community, to public or private agencies or individuals."
 Such entities may exist under a number of names such as "institute," "center," "office," "research group," "council," "bureau," "field station," "consortium," "archives," or "museum."
-These entities (herein collectively referred to as "centers and institutes") facilitate the conduct and dissemination of research, perform public service, or provide special training.
-This document does not apply to central administrative or service units such as the Writing Center, or the Faculty Center, which serve campus-wide academic programs and which also use the term "Center."
+These entities (herein collectively referred to as "centers and institutes") facilitate the conduct and dissemination of research, perform educational public service, or provide special training.
+This document does not apply to central administrative or service units such as the Writing Center, or the Faculty Center, which serve campus-wide academic programs, time-limited externally funded activities, or CSU Initiatives and which also use the term "Center."

 Centers and institutes report administratively to the associate vice president for research (AVPR), in Academic Affairs, who is the provost's designee as appropriate administrator for centers and institutes.
 The AVPR will oversee, publicize, and promote their activities, and will work collaboratively with the centers and institutes to set appropriate goals for success and sustainability.
 The AVPR will coordinate the periodic evaluation of centers and institutes.